X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter14/larger_testing_en.md

 And having actual automated tests scales in ways that manual testing does not.

 ### Fidelity
-The primary reason larger tests exist is to address delity.
+The primary reason larger tests exist is to address fidelity.
 Fidelity is the property by which a test is reflective of the real behavior of the system under test (SUT).

 One way of envisioning fidelity is in terms of the environment.
 As Figure 14-1 illus‐